Interdisziplinäres Zentrum für Geschlechterforschung (IZFG)

 Thematic priorities

-• Social inqequality and feminist theory
+• Social inequality and feminist theory

 Methodological priorities